Take a practice test! Download the new app.

 5. Can I miss classes or be involved in sports or other extracurricular activities and still pass driver education?

-Students are required by law to have 30 hours of class, 6 hours of guided driving, and 6 hours of observation in the driver education car.
+Students are required to attend the first class and by law have 30 hours of class, 6 hours of guided driving, and 6 hours of observation in the driver education car.
 It is strongly encouraged that you adjust your schedule to attend all classes.
 School activities and extra curricular events, including sports, dance, cheer, and youth camps are NOT excused!
 Students MUST meet the state requirements.

 6. Where do I sign up for driver education?

-The purchase of a permit at the DMV gets you on the list for classes.
+The purchase of a permit at the DMV gets students on the list for classes.
 Calling the school office or the DMV does NOT get you on the list.

 7. Who teaches driver education?